1978 American League Championship Series

 The 1978 American League Championship Series was a best-of-five playoff in Major League Baseball's 1978 postseason pitting the New York Yankees against the Kansas City Royals for the American League pennant and the right to represent the American League in the 1978 World Series.
 The Yankees defeated the Royals for the third straight year to win the pennant.

 Background

 The Royals won 92 games that year and won the Western Division title by five games over the Texas Rangers.
-The Yankees overcame a midseason deficit of 14 games and went on to win a one-game playoff against the Boston Red Sox to win the Eastern crown and finish with 100 wins.
+The Yankees overcame a midseason deficit of 14 games and manager Billy Martin’s firing to go on and win a one-game playoff against the Boston Red Sox to win the American League East crown and finish with 100 wins.

 Unlike the prior two ALCS which went five games, this one took the Yankees only four games to wrap up, and the Yankees went on to represent the American League in the 1978 World Series.
 Notable performers in this series included Reggie Jackson, who hit two home runs, and Chris Chambliss, who had six base hits in 15 at bats.
 George Brett and Amos Otis were the hitting stars for the Royals.